Tseng Chun-hsin

 Tseng Chun-hsin (曾俊欣 (Zēng Jùnxīn); born 8 August 2001), also known as Jason Tseng, is a Taiwanese professional tennis player.
 He has a career-high singles ranking of world No. 83 by the ATP, achieved on 8 August 2022.
-Tseng is currently the No. 1 Taiwanese player.

-He was also the ITF junior No. 1, first reaching this ranking on 11 June 2018 after winning the French Open Boys' Singles.
-He is also part of the Chinese Taipei Davis Cup team since 2018, with a W/L record of 1–0.
+Tseng is currently the No. 2 Taiwanese player.
+He was also the ITF junior No. 1, reaching the ranking after winning the 2018 French Open boys' singles.
+He is also part of the Chinese Taipei Davis Cup team since 2018, with a win-loss record of 1–0.

 Early and personal life

 Tseng began playing tennis at the age of five with his father, who worked at a night market in Taiwan.
 He first trained in an elementary school team located in Yonghe District, New Taipei City.

 He is nicknamed "the Night Market Champion" (夜市球王) by the Taiwanese media as his parents used to sell tanghulu at the Lehua Night Market in New Taipei City in order to support his tennis career.